Thomas Rotherham

 Thomas Rotherham (24 August 1423 – 29 May 1500), also known as Thomas (Scot) de Rotherham, was an English cleric and statesman.
 He served as bishop of several dioceses, most notably as Archbishop of York and, on two occasions as Lord Chancellor.
 He is considered a venerable figure in Rotherham, South Yorkshire, his town of birth.

 Life

 Background

 Thomas Rotherham was born on 24 August 1423 in Rotherham, Yorkshire.
-He is said to have been the eldest son of Sir Thomas Rotherham of Rotherham by his wife, Dame Alice.
+He is said to have been the eldest son of Sir Thomas Rotherham of Rotherham and his wife, Dame Alice.
 From the sixteenth century onwards he was also known by the alternate surname 'Scot', although that surname was not used by Rotherham himself or by his contemporaries.
 In his will, however, Rotherham does refer to his kinsman John Scott of Ecclesfield, Yorkshire, and it has been speculated that he was the son of Sir John Scott of Scot's Hall in Smeeth, Kent and Agnes Beaufitz.
 However this claim is said to have been disproved.